blue-jay/blue-jay.github.io.hugo/content/configuration/index.md

 ## Basic Usage

 Throughout this documentation, keep in mind everything in Blueprint is configurable.
-You are not using a framework so you don't have to follow rules.
-You don't need to use any of the components with Blueprint, but it does give you a nice foundation to start from.
+You are not using a framework so don't be afraid to change code.
+You don't need to use any of the components included with Blueprint, but it does give you a nice foundation to start from.
 If you want to use YAML instead of JSON, it's recommended to create a wrapper library in the **lib** folder and then load your env.yaml file via the **bootstrap** package.